Why Google Calendar?

 Disable repeating alarms for holidays

-This feature automatically disables repeating alarms being scheduled on public holiday.
+Automatically disables repeating alarms being scheduled on public holiday.
 Whenever this happens, you will get standard android notification with possibility to revert the action.

 CONFIGURATION: Note that most users should have already subscribed public holidays to their calendar.
 If it is not your case, follow the next instructions: